michl1001/covid-map/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

-## `NOTE`

-There must be a config.jsx file (you can use and fill out the template given) that fills out the correct file locations and API keys

 ### `npm test`